global-asp/asp-source/en/0243_holidays-with-grandmother.md

 ##
 On another day, the children
-went to the market place with
+went to the marketplace with
 Nyar-Kanyada.
 She had a stall selling
 vegetables, sugar and soap.